 - Get rid of any diseased foliage from infected plants.
 If left alone or composted they can harbour a new outbreak next year.

 - Divide dormant perennials that have become too large or numerous.
 These can be shared with friends or planted in other areas of the garden.
 Make sure new plants are well mulched to minimize frost heave.

 - Fall is a great time to plant, so continue adding to your garden.
 In early fall the ground is still warm and many plants are still actively growing roots.

 - Water needle-leaved conifers (like pines, firs, spruces and cedars) and broad-leaved evergreens (such as rhododendrons) well into the fall.
 This ensures that they will be well hydrated before the ground freezes.

-- Rake up and compost tree leaves.
-Do not rake freshly fallen leaves onto gardens as they can smother young plants.
-It is best to let them compost first.
+- If possible, leave the leaves on your lawn.
+Pollinators and other wildlife will use them for shelter over the winter.
+If you do rake them, put them in your gardens where they can help to enrich the soil and provide habitat.
 Where walnut trees occur, do not add their leaves to the garden or compost, as they contain a chemical that can kill or diminish the growth of many plants (including a number of vegetable plants).

 - Stake young and newly planted trees.
 Fall can produce some blustery weather in most parts of Canada and staking will help prevent damage from high winds or heavy wet snow, which can occur later in the season.

 - Mulch garden beds to retain moisture and to protect your plants from rapid fluctuations in temperature.
 Fall is a good time to spread compost over the vegetable garden so that it is ready to be dug in come spring.